roadrunner-server/docs/http/resp-streaming.md

 ### Sending headers and status codes

-You can send headers and status codes (`1XX` multiple times, or other, but only once) to the client during the streaming.
+You can send headers and status codes (`1XX` multiple times, or others once) to the client during streaming.

 {% code title="worker.php" %}